-We are a collective of graduate students and community members throughout California who are filing a complaint against the California Acupuncture Board (CAB), Department of Consumer Affairs, and The Office of Professional Examination Services, specifically regarding the August 7, 2012 board exam held in Sacramento.
-Graduates of acupuncture when taking this board exam deserve the right to be given a fair licensing exam that is graded accurately.
+Graduates of acupuncture when taking the CA board exam deserve the right to be given a fair licensing exam that is graded accurately.
 Furthermore, exam takers deserve the right to transparency in the determination of the cut scores, methods on item creation and selection.
-We petition for CAB reform as well as California Licensing Exam test reform.
+We petition for CAB reform as well as California Acupuncture Licensing Exam test reform.

 We, the undersigned, would like to see the following:

 1. A thorough review and re-evaluation of the latest administration of the California Acupuncture Licensing Exam (CALE) from August 2012.

 The pass rate for Aug.2012 exam for has been lower for 8 schools than their historical pass rates in the past 3 years.
 The difficulty in this exam coupled with the high cut score leads us to believe that there is a problem with the scoring and the cut score was inappropriately altered.
 We are asking for the CAB to quickly publish results of this test as well as three past tests which have not yet been posted on their website.

 2. A re-grading of our exams from August 7,2012.
 We believe that these inconsistencies and “typos” in our score breakdown as well as other issues were neither explained nor addressed properly to the test takers by the California Acupuncture board.